 By Joining you can stay up to date with everything that’s happening.
 New Books, Products, and Early American Playing Cards.

 Travel back to a time when playing cards weren’t just an amusement... they were a way of life!
-Experience a new unboxing event that’s been 200 years in the making.
-Together using our ceremonial unboxing vessel, we will peer into the past and discover the secrets of some of the greatest decks of playing cards ever made.
-Episode 1 Coming Soon!
-Sign up for Updates.
+Experience the new Mini-Doc series that’s been 200 years in the making.
+Together using the latest in research technology, we will peer into the past and discover the secrets of the greatest playing card manufactureres of all time.
+Episode 3 Now Playing!
+The Forgotten History of Samuel Hart.

-Samuel J Murray originally began his American Card Making career employed by the USPCC.
-After a disagreement in 1886, he left and National Card Co was born.
+Samuel J. Murray originally began his American card making career employed by the USPCC.
+After a disagreement in 1886, he left and The National Card Co. was born.

 Hi, I’m Jason McKinstry, Author of Paper Empires.
 Thank you for coming and being a part of this.
 I appreciate that you’re here and I wanted to take a moment to tell you a little bit about myself.